bloch-elkouby-lab/website/events/index.md

   The presentation will include a review of recent research and introduce practical clinical tools that strengthen the therapeutic alliance during crisis, such as narrative-informed assessment models, alliance-centered safety planning, and integrative in-patient interventions.
 It will also highlight the current innovative training resources that utilizes artificial intelligence to support clinicians in accessing and managing high-risk situations.

-  Details of the presentation will be provide on this website once finalized.
-Please stay tuned for more updates!
+  The exact time for the presentation is to be determined.
   {% endcapture %}

   {% include feature.html
-    title="Talk at Lausanne Conference on Suicide Prevention" text=text
+    title="Keynote Speaker at Lausanne Conference on Suicide Prevention" text=text
     image="images/events-2025_keynote_speaker.jpg"
     flip=false